Blue-spotted ribbontail ray

 Their mouth is on the underside of their body.
 They have many small teeth that are arranged in plates and are designed to crush its victim.
 The ray can capture its prey by pinning it down with it's wing-like fins or by scooping up those that hide in the sand.
 Prey includes small fish, worms, shrimp, molluscs and crabs.

-Main threats are widespread habitat degradation and intensive fishing pressure throughout its range
+Main threats are widespread habitat degradation of caral reefs and intensive fishing pressure throughout its range.

 This species is listed as Near Threatened.